 Wevorce will walk you through the divorce process provide the relevant divorce forms for your county.

 After you sign up for Wevorce, you’ll be given a questionnaire.
-Based on your questionnaire, Wevorce will complete divorce documents to be sent to court.
+Based on your answers, Wevorce will complete the divorce documents and send them to court.
 Wevorce will also work with you to create a parenting plan, settle your finances and answer any questions you have.

 Depending on your state, you may have to wait months for your marriage to be legally filed.
 However, settling the terms of your divorce through Wevorce typically takes 30 days.